-During the year ended 31 August 2022, the Group was not aware of any material non-compliance with the health and safety-related laws and regulations in Hong Kong that would have a significant impact on the Group.
+During the Reporting Year, the Group was not aware of any material non-compliance with the health and safety-related laws and regulations in Hong Kong that would have a significant impact on the Group.
 The relevant laws and regulations include, but are not limited to, the Occupational Safety and Health Ordinance (Cap.
 501, Laws of Hong Kong) and the Employees' Compensation Ordinance (Cap.
 282, Laws of Hong Kong).